EthanNorton/About-Me-/README.md

 ### How would I be paid?

   ### I would be paid for supporting those that I invest in.
 I would try and invest from the bottom up, so there wouldn't be much need for taxes.
+Perhaps my salary would be based on: growth of the chain, marketing and attracting new businesses, supportng users (user satisfaction), and creating content to help the team grow (other things, too).
   ### I would like to be paid via BNB packages (I would join with financial advisors to maximimize the estimated best packages on a monthly basis for variability).
   ### Also, these donations would not be limited to just the US.